Improved decision making with similarity based machine learning: Applications in chemistry: Results

 \subsection{Quantum mechanics based virtual compound design}

-To illustrate a meaningful use-case of SML in the context of computational materials design, consider a typical problem of molecular and materials design: Organic light-emitting diodes.
+To illustrate a meaningful use-case of SML, consider a typical problem of computational molecular and materials design: Organic light-emitting diodes.
 Consider furthermore that a promising compound would have been identified through sophisticated screening of a very large set of potential candidate compounds.
-Suppose that the screening imposes all necessary constraints on the candidate compound, except for quantum mechanics based excited states calculations which is not only difficult to model, but is also computationally expensive for larger compounds.
+Suppose that the screening imposes all necessary constraints on the candidate compound, except for quantum mechanics based excited states calculations which is not only difficult to model, but is also computationally expensive for larger compounds\cite{Westermayr2020, Westermayr2021}.
 In this scenario, it is difficult to make a rational decision due to the high computational cost and time required to perform the quantum calculation.
-Furthermore, given the scarcity of excited states data in chemical compound space, a naive RML model trained on literature data would be unlikely to yield accurate estimates.
+Furthermore, given the scarcity of literature excited states data throughout chemical compound space, RML models such as state of the art neural network architectures\cite{pmlr-v139-satorras21a, Atz2022, EquiformerV2, 2022equivariant} in quantum chemistry would potentially require larger volumes of data to yield accurate estimates.
 By contrast, due to its data-efficiency, SML will be able to produce substantially more accurate predictions after training on substantially less data.